jestjs/jest/docs/ExpectAPI.md

 ### `.toBeCloseTo(number, numDigits?)`

-Use `toBeCloseTo` to compare floating point numbers.
+Use `toBeCloseTo` to compare floating point numbers for approximate equality.

 The optional `numDigits` argument limits the number of digits to check **after** the decimal point.
 For the default value `2`, the test criterion is `Math.abs(expected - received) < 0.005` (that is, `10 ** -2 / 2`).